MarcDerhammer/DiscordAIBot/README.md

 4. Run the bot with `yarn start` or `npm start`

 ---
+# Discord Bot Commands

+This Discord bot has two primary commands.
+These commands are `/reset` and `/system`.

+By default, the following roles will have permission to use these commands: `Administrator`, `ManageMessages`, `ManageChannels`, `ManagerGuild`, `ModerateMembers` but of course you can override these permissions in your server settings.

+## /reset

+The `/reset` command allows users to clear messages from the bot's memory based on the message type.
+Users can choose to reset ALL, user, system, or "bot" messages.
+A button will appear in the chat window that allows users to reset the messages.
+Use this if things are getting too wacky or you want to start over.
+Note, if you set any `SYSTEM_MESSAGE` environment variables, it will be retained.
+The command will only reset any messages that were set by the `/system` command.

+## /system

+The `/system` command will allow you to set the `system` message for the bot.
+This can guide the bot to act a certain way.
+For example:
+- You only speak spanish
+- You are a pirate
+- You are a time traveller from the year 2552
+- You are some character from a popular show or movie
+- You only speak in pig latin
+- You overuse emojis 😀
+---

 ## Configuration

 These are the list of environment variables you can set to configure the bot.